bra2h3li/Learning-journal1/README.md

 ![GitHub Logo](https://www.mindsetworks.com/Assets/images/science/the-science/the-growth-mindset-i-can-get-smarter-large.jpg)

-###**What’s the best way to get started with your growth mindset revolution?** One way is to identify where you may have fixed mindset tendencies so that you can work to become more growth minded.
-We all live upon a continuum, and consistent self-assessment helps us become the person we want to be.
+#**What’s the best way to get started with your growth mindset revolution?** One way is to identify where you may have fixed mindset tendencies so that you can work to become more growth minded.
+We all live upon a continuum, and consistent **self-assessment** helps us become the person we want to be.

+##This **video** will help you more to Understand _**Growth Mindest**_ :

 https://www.youtube.com/watch?v=M1CHPnZfFmU - automatic!

 You can use the [editor on GitHub](https://github.com/bra2h3li/coddingCourse/edit/master/README.md) to maintain and preview the content for your website in Markdown files.